johnwarden/httperror/README.md

 	func Example_httprouter() {
 		router := httprouter.New()

+		// first, apply middleware that parses request params and
-		// first, convert our handler into an httprouter.Handle h := routerHandler(helloRouterHandler)
+		// converts our handler into an httprouter.Handle h := requestParserMiddleware(helloRouterHandler)

 		// next, apply some middleware.
 We still have an httprouter.Handle h := httperror.ApplyStandardMiddleware[HelloParams](h, gziphandler.GzipHandler)